FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 :::note
-    Existing applications often default to assuming a `FORM` of "City, County, State, Country", and may even ignore any `FORM` substructures and treat payloads with a smaller number of elements as if they had additional blank elements at the end.
+    Existing applications often default to assuming a `FORM` of "City, County, State, Country", and some even ignore any `FORM` substructures and treat payloads with a smaller number of elements as if they had additional blank elements at the end.
 Accordingly, to increase the chances of interoperability it is recommended that blank elements be used to ensure payloads can be interpreted as best as possible in such a circumstance.